NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/proposal-medium-impact.md

 In this proposal the `inventory.json` describes only the `content.zip` and is unaware of its contents.
 On the other hand the `inventory-unpacked.json` will exclude `content.zip` and describe OCFL objects after unpacking the archive.
-It will also contain a block of information about the archive.
-See [document about `archiveInformation` block for more information about it](archive-information-block.md) for more details.

-There are two ways of validating the content of the OCFL object:
-* `full validation` via validating `inventory.json` as normal, but also using `inventory-unpacked.json` to check container contents
-* `simple validation` by validating `inventory.json` only, hoping that container actually contains what `inventory-unpacked.json` says it does

 ### Changes to `inventory.json` and `inventory-unpacked.json`
 In the case of creating new OCFL object, `inventory.json` will simply reference only `content.zip` (or multiple containers) in `fixity`, `manifest`, and `state` blocks.